 Some people think a person with hemophilia can bleed to death from a small cut.
 This is not true.
 The first two steps are usually able to stop bleeding from cuts and scrapes.

 A person with hemophilia has problems when a fibrin clot is needed to stop the bleeding and prevent rebleeding and oozing.
 People with hemophilia don't have enough of certain clotting factors.
 Because of this, the fibrin clot is not made or is so thin and weak that the bleeding goes on and can rebleed.

 Someone with hemophilia does not bleed faster than someone without hemophilia.
 However, the person with hemophilia will bleed longer.

 Bleeding Inside the Body is the Big Problem

 Bleeding inside the body is more of a problem for people with hemophilia than bleeding on the outside from a cut or scrape.
 Inside the body, the blood can go into spaces in joints, muscles, and organs.
-This can cause great damage, especially if the bleeding is not treated or happens over and over.
+This can cause great damage and pain especially if the bleeding is not treated or happens over and over.

-Many times the bleeding, especially bleeding in muscles and joints, is caused by an injury.
-The person with hemophilia might bump his knee or hit his elbow.
+Often, the bleeding, especially bleeding in muscles and joints, is caused by a previous injury no matter how small.
+The person with hemophilia might bump their knee or hit their elbow thinking nothing of it initially.
 However, for some people with hemophilia, the bleeding can start for no clear reason.
-For example, the person with hemophilia could just be walking and have a bleeding start in his knee.
+For example, the person with hemophilia could just be walking and develop bleeding in their knee.
 This is called a "spontaneous bleed."
 Whether caused by an injury or spontaneous, bleeding must be treated as soon as possible.